Is there anyone out there who finds this week’s Gospel reading in any way life-giving?

 We are told that John’s followers did not abandon him in death.
 It is interesting to note that at this critical point, they behaved with more courage than did the close followers of Jesus.
 At least they came and collected his body to bury him.

 We hear that John’s message lived after him.
 Herod never forgot him, for one.
-When he heard about all the good that Jesus was doing, he thought of John particularly in his wondering was whether John was somehow alive again.
+When he heard about all the good that Jesus was doing, he thought of John particularly in his wondering as to whether John was somehow alive again.
 Evidently, Herod somehow believed that such as this could not really be killed.

 So as I look for good news to share this week, I find myself turning to other memorable meals: